gdlc/STAT_COMP/INCLASS/INCLASS_19.md

 #### Lasso Regression

-3) For each value of lambda of the lasso regression, predict log-psa for the testing data (DATA.TST) and compute the correlation between lpsa and predicted lpsa.
+3) For each value of lambda in the lasso regression, predict log-psa for the testing data (DATA.TST).